 Step 4: Consider the financial investment required

 The simple reality is that starting a poultry farm is an expensive undertaking.
-The bulk of your initial costs will go to acquiring land, buying the first birds, purchasing equipment, constructing a poultry house, and paying employees.
+Most of your initial costs will go to acquiring land, buying the first birds, purchasing equipment, constructing a poultry house, and paying employees.

-The amount of money you’ll spend is determined by a broad range of actors which we discussed in the “How much does it cost to start a poultry farming business?”
-A good way to lower the startup capital is to start small.
+The amount of money you’ll spend is determined by a broad range of actors, which we discussed in “How much does it cost to start a poultry farming business?”
+An excellent way to lower the startup capital is to start small.